Quick Overview of Everest Base Camp Trekking Facts

 Trekking to the high Himalayan region of Nepal comes with certain risks and uncertainties.
 If you are a beginner trekker with very little knowledge of the trekking trail, then it is always better to travel with an experienced trekking leader or guide.
 It does not mean that you cannot travel as an independent traveler.
 With enough research and preparation, you can head on the trail to conquer the base camp of Everest independently yet the risk is higher.

 While hiking on the trail of the Everest region, you will spend several days in the high-altitude region.
-Similarly, the extreme cold, frequent change in weather conditions, difficult paths, and will be quite enduring for you.
+Similarly, the extreme cold, frequent changes in weather conditions, difficult paths, and will be quite enduring for you.
 Moreover, the language barrier will seem to be a little downside for you.
-At the peak season, you will have a hard time finding accommodation, food, and a good room to rest up.
+During the peak season, you will have a hard time finding accommodation, food, and a good room to rest up.

 Porters Carrying luggage of Trekkies

-At those difficult times have a professional guide will be a huge help.
-A well-experienced guide will make your trip without you having to worry about the accommodation, food and other facilities during your trekking days.
+At those difficult times having a professional guide will be a huge help.
+A well-experienced guide will make your trip without you having to worry about the accommodation, food, and other facilities during your trekking days.
 Hiring a local agency for the Everest Base Camp trekking will be a plus point as they will pre-plan the trip and make everything available to you at your hands.
 They will manage all the things like trekking permits, flight tickets, transportation as well as emergency evacuation (if required) so you can just relax and enjoy the trip to Everest.

 What to Eat on Everest Base Camp Trek?

 Everest Base Camp Trek is one of the difficult and energizing journeys.
 You should be exceptional with the right cogwheels and empowered with the right eating regimen for the difficult off-beaten path climbing.
-Getting a lot of diets or less eating regimen will straightforwardly affect the climb.
+Getting a lot of diets or fewer eating regimens will straightforwardly affect the climb.
 On the off chance that you are eating excessively, your body will feel hefty making it difficult to travel.
 What's more, on the off chance that you are eating too less you won't get the necessary measure of energy.
-In this way, you need to study and plan on the best way to keep up your eating routine while traveling.
+In this way, you need to study and plan the best way to keep up your eating routine while traveling.
 What kind of food you will get during your trip, what sort of food is accessible and what is beneficial for you?
 You need to design everything as it so happens.

-Refueling your body after a hectic trek is most essential.
-There is a lot of food choices during your journeying days to Mount Everest Base Camp.
+Refueling your body after a hectic trek is essential.
+There are a lot of food choices during your journeying days to Mount Everest Base Camp.
 The vast majority of the tea houses and hotels will give you a lot of choices to look over.
 Indeed, while climbing through the path to arrive at the base camp; you will have entirely unexpected suppers consistently.

 DAL BHAT: Dal Bhat is one of the most consumed food in Nepal.
-This food is rich in carbohydrates which is essential for your body after a long day of hike.
-This is a traditional Nepal meal consisting of rice, lentil soup commonly knows as dal, pickle, and seasonal vegetables.
+This food is rich in carbohydrates which is essential for your body after a long day of the hike.
+This is a traditional Nepal meal consisting of rice, lentil soup commonly known as dal, pickle, and seasonal vegetables.
 Meat curry is also available as an option however you need to consult the trek leader before consuming meat items.

-MEAT: The meat accessible here isn't clean and might be unsafe to burn-through.
+MEAT: The meat accessible here isn't clean and might be unsafe to burn through.
 The meat is essentially shipped from the lower height on the plane because of which the meat accessible here is in any event 2 to 3 days old.
 Subsequently, remember to eat the new and sterile food you need to stay away from meat.

-Alcohol and Caffeine: Liquor, cigarettes, caffeine, and medicine like resting pills are the factor which helps the odds of getting the elevation ailment.
-In the event that you are going at a higher elevation, you ought to limit the utilization of liquor, cigarettes, and drugs as the utilization of these things at high height will build the chance of parchedness.
+Alcohol and Caffeine: Liquor, cigarettes, caffeine, and medicine like resting pills are the factor that helps the odds of getting the elevation ailment.
+In the event that you are going at a higher elevation, you ought to limit the utilization of liquor, cigarettes, and drugs as the utilization of these things at a high height will build the chance of parchedness.
 You can drink and smoke a lot after you complete your journey and return at a lower height.
 Furthermore, on the off chance that you intend to drink and smoke you need more acclimatization for example around 48 hours.
-What's more, on the off chance that you make some short memories for your trip its best not to devour any liquor or meds.
+What's more, on the off chance that you make some short memories for your trip it's best not to devour any liquor or meds.